pgfisico/arduino-project-temperature-display/display-circuit.md

 ### Storage Register

 The shift register you are using in this project actually has two separate registers, the shift register and a separate storage register.
 The storage register contains the high and low values that are actually output from the pins on the shift register, and the shift register provides inputs to the storage register.
 This arrangement means that the output on the shift register pins will not change while you shift in new data.
 The outputs will only change once you copy the data from the shift register to the storage register.
-This is useful for a display, because it prevents different segments from flickering while the display changes.
+This is useful for a display, because it prevents different segments from flickering while new data is shifted into the register.

 You can see the two different registers in the logic diagram from the shift register's datasheet below.
-The logic diagram provides a description of how the shift register's inputs and outputs operate.
-You don't need to understand all the symbols in the diagram for this project.
+The logic diagram provides a description of how the shift register's inputs and outputs operate (You don't need to understand all the symbols in the diagram for this project).
 The shift register is the vertical row of boxes closest to the left, while the storage register is the vertical row of boxes on the right.
 Each box can store a single low or high signal.
 Note that all the boxes in the shift register are connected to the signal named SRCLK in the top left corner, while all the boxes in the storage register are connected to the signal named RCLK.
 You can also see that the connections in the shift register go between each box from top to bottom, while the storage register does not have these connections.
 Instead, each box in the storage register is connected to the corresponding box in the shift register.

+![](/assets/SN74HC595N_Logic-Diagram.PNG)

 The SRCLK and RCLK signals are the clock signals for the shift register and storage register respectively.
 This means that SRCLK is used as the clock to shift new data into the shift register, while RCLK is used the clock to send data to the storage register.
 Data shifts through the shift register serially, while data is stored in the storage register in parallel.
 Positive edges in the RCLK signal cause the storage register to copy all eight values from the shift register to the storage register in parallel.
 When the data is copied into the storage register, the output on the pins of the shift register changes.

-![](/assets/SN74HC595N_Logic-Diagram.PNG)

 ### Dual In-Line Package

 The shift register you are using in this project comes in what is known as a Dual In-Line Package \(DIP\).
 A Dual In-Line Package consists of a rectangular part with two rows of parallel pins.
 The channel in the center of your breadboard is the correct size to allow the shift register to be placed with one row of pins on each side of the channel.
-Recall that these two halves of the breadboard are not electrically connected, meaning the rows of pins on the shift register are not connected.
+Recall that these two halves of the breadboard are not electrically connected, meaning the rows of pins on the shift register will remain electrically separated.
 Dual In-Line Packages are popular when using breadboards because they are easy to place in the breadboard this way.

-> #### Warning::Be careful when Inserting or Removing DIPs from a Breadboard
+> #### Warning::Be careful when inserting or removing DIPs from a breadboard
 >
-> It is easy to bend or break some of the pins off the package if it is forced into a breadboard without all the pins being aligned with the holes, or if inserted or removed at an angle.
+> It is easy to bend or break some of the pins off the package if it is forced into a breadboard without all the pins being aligned with the holes, or if it is inserted or removed at an angle.
 >
 > Please ask for help if you have trouble inserting or removing DIPs from the breadboard.
 We have a tool to help remove DIPs from the breadboard.